 A detailed examination of exegetical method as supportive of biblical preaching, including the history of exegesis in the First Testament, rabbinics, the Christian Church, apostolic canonical exegesis, patristic exegesis, Reformation exegetical models, historical/grammatical/syntactical exegesis, form criticial/redactional/literary exegesis, biblical theology and the new hermeneutic informing exegesis, existential and deconstructive exegesis, and the future of contemporary exegetical models.
-In each instance stress will be placed on primary research in the consensus representative authors and works for each exegetical school.
+In each instance stress will be placed on primary research in the consensus representative authors and works for each executive execution of the consensus representative authors and works for each executional school.